serge-medvedev/freeton-toolbox/README.md

 - automatically participate in validators elections
 - monitor your setup via informative dashboard based on TICK stack

+Additionally you'll be able to analyze validator's logs, parsed and ready to be aggregated, grouped and filtered.

 ![dashboard view](gallery/dashboard-1.png)

 ## Approach